Ph.D., School Psychology, University of Oregon

 Dr. Bamonto has been teaching in the RIT School Psychology Program since the fall of 2003.
 Her primary research interests are related to the use of Curriculum-Based Measurement to improve academic outcomes for students at risk for learning disabilities and academic failure, especially in the area of basic reading.
 Related interests include implementation of systems-level reforms such as Response to Intervention, Multi-Tier System of Supports, and family-school partnerships.

-Dr. Bamonto’s current projects include an article for a special issue on school psychologists as systems-level consultants for the Journal of Psychological and Educational Consultation.
-The manuscript is entitled Beyond the rhetoric: School psychologists as systems-level consultants in promoting effective family-school partnerships.
+Dr. Bamonto’s current projects include an investigation of the technical properties and instructional utility of CBM Vocabulary Matching in a local high school.
 She also is collaborating with Professor Maria Cristina Joly, an educational psychologist in Brazil, on developing a larger set of studies entitled, CBM to IDC: A cross cultural investigation of basic skills’ assessment in schools.

 Bamonto, S., Mercer, S., & Missall, K. (2011, February).
 Effects of Frequent Progress Monitoring on Reading Achievement of Elementary Students at Risk for Reading Failure.
 National Association of School Psychologists.
 San Francisco, CA, February 24, 2011.